Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [12ft Ladder](https://12ft.io/) *Browse a cleaner web!
 Remove popups, banners, and ads from any website.*

 #### ✏️ text / char stuff
+- [Code Beautify](https://codebeautify.org/) *Code Beautify and Code Formatter For Developers - to Beautify, Validate, Minify, JSON, XML, JavaScript, CSS, HTML, Excel and more*
 - [Emojipedia](https://emojipedia.org/) *Home of Emoji Meanings.
 Easily copy emojis to use elsewhere* **note:** Quickly access emojis on Windows by "Win + ;"
 - [Emoji Combos](https://emojicombos.com/) *database of emojis*